 Alternatives II, III and IV would prescribe different types of treatment, each one based on the existing stand structure.
 Canopy closure would vary between 4 to 66%, averaging approximately 44%, 25% and 49%, respectively.
-Cutting trees would create openings in the forest canopy, which would increase herbaceous forage, which in turn would increase carrying capacity and improve distribution patterns.
+Cutting trees would create openings in the forest canopy, which would increase herbaceous forage, increasing carrying capacity and improving distribution patterns.
 The difference between the alternatives in amounts of forage created is minimal.
 This transitional forage increase would last 5 to 30 years before the forest canopy fills back in.
 Animals would not be as concentrated, thus utilization levels would be lower in certain areas (MHFP FW-293).